Japneet-D/CPS613-TimeBus-Project/README.md

 Group: Watsi, Japneet (Me), Ahmad

-Watsi
-Majority of visitor.vb
+Watsi: Majority of visitor.vb

-Japneet
-All of Recording.vb, and co-developed Pilot.vb with Ahmad.
+Japneet: All of Recording.vb, and co-developed Pilot.vb with Ahmad.
 Visitor.vb: Developed the European Tour ('Curated Tour').
 Added controls to change order of visits within Tour itinerary.

 Ahmad